mwwhited-forks/dotnet-libs/docs/Framework/Design/DynamicSearchFilter.md

   * Part of the URI path may be used to select the named endpoint
   * Search term may be used to select rows from multiple columns within the database
   * Filter rules may be used to select rows based on a particular field within the dataset
-    * equal, not equal, wildcard (starts with, ends with, contains)
+    * equal, not equal, wild card (starts with, ends with, contains)
     * unbounded and bounded ranges
     * set value matching
 * Multiple field sorting with the ability to select direction and priority order